 Soda blasting applications include maintaining and preparing surfaces for paint or coating.
 Sodium bicarbonate (baking soda), when blended with compressed air, literally blasts away surface materials without damaging the substrate.
 Often called soda blasting, abrasive blasting provides excellent results for decontamination and removal of certain types of mould and bacteria.
 Soda is an absolutely benign product.
 This is especially important in the pharmaceutical and food processing industries.

-We provide abrasive blasting with a wide spectrum of media including (click here for more detailed information about the media listed below):
+We provide abrasive blasting with a wide spectrum of media including those listed below.
+Click here for more detailed information about this media list: